makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I think so, yeah.
 Feeling pretty good today, actually."
 That cool ache sat in her chest, where it didn't grow any, yet somehow made it's presence all the more known.
 The cold of anxiety tickled along her ribs, threatening to make a liar of her.

 She had to ask.
 She had to.
+Just ask.
 She just had to ask.
 "You sure you're alright?"

 The pang subsided.

-Aiden leaned back and nodded where she could see, then leaned in again to touch his cheek to hers --- the closest she could stand to affection around her face.
+Aiden leaned back and nodded where she could see him, then leaned in again to touch his cheek to hers --- the closest she could stand to affection around her face.
 "Fine, love.
 I'm doing okay."

 Sélène returned the touch and nodded, silently promising that thin pang of fear that Aiden meant to say "I'm fine", rather than a grouchy "*fine*", that her husband was just tired, not tired of her.